 The Music Class At Home interactive classes offer an authentic Music Class experience with weekly 30-minute virtual classes.
-Through our online platform, families will be able to sing, dance, and communicate with their TMC teacher and classmates for a truly interactive and engaging at-home option!
+Through our online platform, families will be able to sing, dance, and communicate with their TMC teacher and classmates for a truly interactive and engaging At Home option!
 Your small group of Music Class families will meet at the same time each week to foster the strong sense of community that you usually get in-person.
 Click below to view list of locations offering At Home classes.

 Here's everything you need to know!

 What about my concern of too much screen time?

 We are very concerned about this as well!
 Making sure that we do not provide passive screen time for children was one of our motivating factors in figuring out how to do interactive virtual classes.
 The World Health Organization and American Academy of Pediatrics make a clear distinction between passive screen time and active screen time.
 (Click here to check it out.)
 For example, video chatting with grandparents does not fall under the category of passive screen time; instead it is considered quality time interacting with others.
 The Music Class’ virtual classes are an interactive time for you and your child, together with your regular teacher and classmates.
 Your teacher will still lead stand up songs, ask for substitutions ideas, and do individual tonal and rhythm patterns.
 Just like a regular class we expect grownups at home to fully participate!
 The Music Class’ virtual classes do not fall under the category of passive screen time.
 We definitely understand this is new for everyone and encourage you to try out our Free Events to see how it works!